MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/drive-app-value-case-study.md

 ﻿---
 title: Case study in driving app value
-description: Review a case study of a business-focused digital transformation.
+description: Learn how an accounting network used Dynamics 365 to adapt to the COVID-19 pandemic and maintain business continuity.
 author: taksatoms
 ms.author: tsato
-ms.date: 05/25/2023
+ms.date: 01/11/2024
 ms.topic: conceptual
+ms.custom:
+  - ai-seo-date: 01/11/2024
+  - ai-gen-docs-bap
+  - ai-gen-title
+  - ai-gen-desc
+content_well_notification: AI-contribution
 ---

 # Case study in driving app value

-Dynamics 365 helps adapt business processes to change.
-Let's go through an example of how change management is key to the success of an implementation strategy.
+Dynamics 365 helps you adjust your business processes to change.
+Let's look at an example of how change management is key to the success of an implementation strategy.

-## Story

-We're back in 2020.
-One of our clients, an accounting network, faces unique and unexpected challenges.
-The COVID-19 pandemic has inhibited face-to-face work, threatened global supply chains, and shifted regulatory and political landscapes.
+In 2020, one of our clients, an accounting network, faced unique and unexpected challenges.
+The COVID-19 pandemic had disrupted face-to-face work, threatened global supply chains, and changed regulatory and political landscapes.

-## Case Study

-To maintain business continuity and stay connected with customers, the company adapts their digital selling techniques with Dynamics 365.
-With 360-degree views into each profile, sales staff can work remotely without interrupting the customer experience.
+To keep the business running and stay connected with customers, the company adapted its digital selling techniques with Dynamics 365.
+With a complete view of each profile, sales staff could work remotely without compromising the customer experience.

-The solution also works with the firm's risk assessment tool to identify vulnerable areas caused by the pandemic, allowing staff to create proactive plans for their clients.
-The company is keeping their business personal, up-to-date, and resilient by optimizing digital solutions in a time of uncertainty.
+The solution also integrated with the firm's risk assessment tool to identify vulnerable areas caused by the pandemic, letting staff create proactive plans for their clients.
+The company keeps its business personal, up-to-date, and resilient by optimizing digital solutions in a time of uncertainty.

-This successful pivot clearly highlights the power of Dynamics 365 as an adaptable cloud platform that can not only deliver strategic solutions but also adapt to changing business needs quickly.
+This successful pivot shows the power of Dynamics 365 as an adaptable cloud platform that can not only deliver strategic solutions but also adapt to changing business needs quickly.

-## Next steps

-- Return to the overview at [Drive app value](drive-app-value.md)

-- Learn how to develop a strategy at [Implementation strategy](implementation-strategy.md)